ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-08-04-a-hike-through-san-pasqual-valley.md

     <img src="https://cdn.ryanlwentzel.com/assets/img/content/20250804-spv-3.webp" alt="The Coast to Crest Trail winding through the San Pasqual Valley">
 </figure>

 I listened to Kristyn Getty read Psalm 84, a pilgrim song, and reflected on the line about pilgrims journeying through the Valley of Baca — the Valley of Weeping.
 Their tears nourish the arid land, transforming it into a place of springs and bringing new life out of death.
-A timely reminder.
+A timely reminder for me during this season of upheaval.

 Crossing Ysabel Creek Road, I continued along the trail.
 A few minutes later, I checked my watch and saw that I had been walking for over an hour.
 The day was growing warmer, so I decided to turn around.